aylei/garden-setup/docs/extended/identity.md

 Apart from `users` and `connectors`, some other values can be configured in `landscape.identity`:

 The issuer URL can be set via `landscape.identity.issuerUrl`.
 The default is `https://gardener.ing.<landscape.domain>/oidc`.
+Instead of specifying this value, it is also possible to set `landscape.identity.useIdentityDomain` to `true`, then `https://identity.ing.<landscape.domain>/oidc` will be used.
+If both are specified, `issuerUrl` takes precedence over `useIdentityDomain`.

 By setting `landscape.identity.dashboardClientSecret` or `landscape.identity.kubectlClientSecret`, the corresponding client secret(s) can be defined.
 By default, a random value is generated for the first deployment, which is then stored in the state so it doesn't change on redeployments.